 --no-container-remap-root

-This container image could be loaded from a shared filesystem, or pulled from a registry.
+You can load this container image from a shared filesystem or pull it from a registry.

 TensorFlow launch utilities with Slurm

-TensorFlow differs from PyTorch.
-With TensorFlow, some of the logic from the Slurm script is moved into the Python code.
+If you use TensorFlow instead of PyTorch, the launch workflow differs.
+With TensorFlow, some of the logic from the Slurm script moves into the Python code.

-The following examples are not full Python code for TensorFlow, and will not run as they are presented; they are for example purposes only.
+The following examples aren’t full Python code for TensorFlow and don’t run as presented.
+They are for example purposes only.

 import tensorflow as tf